maybebyte/anthesis/software.md

 [![Cover Your Tracks
 results](/images/coveryourtracks-results.png)](/images/coveryourtracks-results.png)

-I don't change my browser's behavior based on Do Not Track because most websites don't care about, let alone follow, that standard.
-Besides, a website could easily claim to honor Do Not Track, then turn around and track the users that unblocked them.

 Anyone willing to put in this much effort to harden Firefox should commit to using Tor Browser for most things.
 I use Firefox for precious few tasks these days given that even with these tweaks, Firefox can't